 The decline structure for the Western Portal will be north of existing rail lines along the south edge of JJ Holland Park, and will displace the shared path and perpendicular parking at the south side of Childers Street, as well as a large hedge that screens the rail embankments.
-It will also require relocation of high voltage transmission towers (to new positions primarily south of the rail lines, crossing back to the north side of the tracks west of Kensington Road), the widening of the embankment on the west side of Kensington Road (to accommodate new tracks) and a new rail overpass of Kensington Road.
+It will also require relocation of high voltage transmission towers along Childers Street to new positions south of the rail lines.

 JJ Holland Park provides one of few locations for active sports in the Kensington and Flemington neighbourhoods and is used by local schools and sports clubs, as well as being the most substantial green space for passive recreation in the area.

+35. dsewebapps.dse.vic.gov.au/Shared/ats.nsf/(attachmentopen)/BD32696EE6107BA7CA2579F9000376FF/\$File/

+Melbourne+C124+Incorporated+Document+Hobsons+Road+Precinct+Incorporated+Plan+March+2008+Approval+Gazetted.pdf?OpenElement
-Housing directly abuts

-35. dsewebapps.dse.vic.gov.au/Shared/ats.nsf/(attachmentopen)/BD32696EE6107BA7CA2579F9000376FF/\$File/ Melbourne+C124+Incorporated+Document+Hobsons+Road+Precinct+Incorporated+Plan+March+2008+Approval+Gazetted.pdf?OpenElement the project site near South Kensington station, with an industrial zone to the east of that.
+Housing directly abuts the project site near South Kensington station, with an industrial zone to the east of that.

 Childers Street provides access to this industrial area and the station; traffic calming measures and local road closures limit access from other directions.
 Childers Street also forms part of an important east-west corridor for commuter cycling.
 Sports groups using facilities in JJ Holland Park rely on the car parking along Childers Street.
 Patrons of Kensington South Station use these parking spaces at other times.

 The north side of Childers Street is lined with a row of mature Casuarinas that make a valuable contribution to park amenity.
 There is a gravelled jogging path north of that, which forms a circuit within the park.
 The alignment of this path now requires a slight deviation to avoid the Bill Vanina sports pavilion, resulting in limited sightlines at a location of conflicting cross-traffic.